 Another important feature of this piece to consider while reading is the title, and how it connects to the various allusions in the text.
 The argument that is sustained between the two clans in ‘Epic’ is small when one considers the larger scheme of things.
 Especially the fact that World War II was on the horizon when Kavanagh wrote this, and World War I was not far in the past.

 The poet chose to title the poem ‘Epic’ to play on the traditional epic form.
-There is nothing (at first) about this short sonnet, content or form wise, that relates it to a true epic poem.
+There is nothing (at first) about this short sonnet, content or form-wise, that relates it to a truly epic poem.
 This comparison is similar to the one he draws between the Trojan War and the local dispute between clans.
 It can be read as an ironic statement, but also as a hint that things could escalate and become important for a larger segment of the population, (or at least a local one).